Genetics Questions for NEET

 MCQ on Genetics for NEET Students

-Which of the following blood cell secretes histamine, serotonin, and heparin?
+Which type of blood cell is responsible for releasing histamine, serotonin, and heparin?

 (A) Neutrophil